jeqo/julie/README.md

 One of the typical questions while building an Apache Kafka infrastructure is how to handle topics, configurations and the required permissions to use them (Access Control List).
-The Kafka Topology Builder, in close collaboration with GIT and Jenkins (CI/CD) is here to help you setup an organised and automated way of managing your Kafka Cluster.
+The Julie Ops cli, in close collaboration with GIT and Jenkins (CI/CD) is here to help you setup an organised and automated way of managing your Kafka Cluster.

 ## Where's the docs?